ss23/access-control/index.md

 ### Contributing

-Any contributions, especially making the frontend nicer or information on access control systems in your country, are much apperciated.
-Please send a pull request on Github and the website will be updated automatically when the information is merged.
+Any contributions, especially making the front-end nicer or information on access control systems in your country, are much appreciated.
+Please send a pull request on GitHub and the website will be updated automatically when the information is merged.